Venezuelan military offensive sends thousands fleeing, recharging one of the world’s worst refugee crises

 “It’s hard, especially with the children,” Vásquez said.

-Over the past two weeks, local officials say, nearly 5,000 refugees, roughly 40 percent of them children, have fled the fighting.
+During the past two weeks, local officials say, nearly 5,000 refugees, roughly 40 percent of them children, have fled the fighting.
 Most are Venezuelans, along with a substantial minority of Colombian nationals who had settled across the border.

 Olga Sarrado, a spokeswoman for the U.N.
 Refugee Agency (UNHCR), said the organization is providing the new arrivals with tents, mattresses, hygiene kits and face masks and is in contact with both Colombian and Venezuelan authorities.